 Sandstone is a sedimentary rock mostly composed of more or less rounded quartz grains, 1/16 mm to 2 mm in diameter, cemented by iron oxides, clay, calcite, or silica.
-Sandstone is whitish, light grey, or variously coloured depending on the pigments in the binder.
+Sandstone is whitish, light grey, or variously colored depending on the pigments in the binder.

-Since the mid-1960s, most of the sandstone produced for construction has been extracted from the Havelock area of the Montérégie Region and the Mirabel area of the Laurentides Region.
-In Québec, red, orange, grey, yellow and green sandstone is quarried.
+Since the mid-1960s, most of the sandstone produced for construction has been extracted from the Havelock area of the Montérégie Region and the Mirabel area of the Laurentides region.
+In Québec, red, orange, grey, yellow, and green sandstone is quarried.

-Red, pink and orange sandstone
+Red, pink, and orange sandstone

 (Appalachian Orogen Mountain)